adityaK87/Color-Picker-Website/README.md

 1. Click the Color Picker Extension icon in your toolbar to activate the color picker.
 2. Hover over any color on your screen and click to capture its hex value.
-3. The hex value is automatically copied to your clipboard for easy use.
+3. The hex value can be copied to our clipboard by using copy button.

 ## 🙏Support